Skip to main content

 - <effect 3>

-Chain Config Example
+Example Chain Config

 effects:

-- id: play_sound
+- id: play_sound # First effect: play a sound

 args: